varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-syntax.rst

   regsub("barf", "(b)(a)(r)(f)", "\4\3\2p") -> "frap"

-Given that we have never been able to come up with a valid need for any escaped characters apart from that, we decided that %22 for " and
-%25 for %, was much less suffering than doubling all backslashes in regexp/regsub contexts.

 Long strings are enclosed in {" ... "}.
 They may contain any character including ", newline and other control characters except for the NUL (0x00) character.
 If you really want NUL characters in a string there